-As healthcare continues to be transformed, patient engagement is the change agent for improving clinical care, increasing revenues related to value based payments and patient satisfaction scores (HCAHPS).
-We as Health Care Professionals need to educate ourselves and recognize that our beliefs and attitudes, conscious or unconscious can have a positive or negative impact on: patient care and compliance; the patient experience; self-management; and health outcomes.
+On Tuesday, August 27, 2019, NMF hosted a presentation by Dr. Mauvareen Beverley.
+As healthcare continues to be transformed, patient engagement is the change agent for improving clinical care, increasing revenues related to value-based payments and patient satisfaction scores (HCAHPS).
+We as Health Care Professionals need to educate ourselves and recognize that our beliefs and attitudes, conscious or unconscious can have a positive or negative impact on patient care and compliance; the patient experience; self-management; and health outcomes.

 - Improve the health outcomes for the Elderly Black Population